Discourse Features Enhance Detection of Document-Level Machine-Generated Content: Evaluation

-The results presented in the Table \ref{tab:results} demonstrate that the DTransformer outperforms all other models across the paraLFQA, showing its efficacy in extracting features from document-level texts.
-ParaLFQA is discourse paraphrased so DTransformer could take advantage of discourse inforation while other models fail to pay attantion to.
-For the Plagbench dataset, it performs slightly worse than MhBART, likely because the dataset lacks a sufficient number of distinct discourse features based on the prompts used for data generation.
+The results presented in Table \ref{tab:results} demonstrate that the DTransformer outperforms all other models across datasets, especially the paraLFQA, showing its efficacy in extracting features from document-level texts.
+For ParaLFQA, the discourse paraphrasing is particularly high, such that DTransformer could take advantage of discourse information while other models fail to pay attention to this aspect.
 These performances highlight the significance of incorporating discourse features.
-The critical of discourse features is further validated through comparative experimentation using PDTB 2.0 and 3.0, where PDTB 3.0 consistently outperforms 2.0.
+The criticality of discourse features is further validated through comparative experimentation using PDTB 2.0 and 3.0, where PDTB 3.0 consistently outperforms 2.0.
 This superiority is attributable to PDTB 3.0's more comprehensive discourse annotations, which better represent discourse features effectively.
-Specifically, the best-performing DTransformer model utilizing PDTB 3.0 shows a 4\%, 15.5\% 1.5\% absolute improvement over existing commercial models on the paraWP, paraLFQA, and M4 datasets, respectively.
+Specifically, the best-performing DTransformer model utilizing PDTB 3.0 shows a 4\,\%, 15.5\,\% 1.5\,\% absolute improvement over existing SOTA models on the paraWP, paraLFQA, and M4 datasets, respectively, which is strong evidence for DTransformer's ability for general document-level detection.

-Our result reveals that DTransformer exhibits high performance on the paraWP dataset, achieving an accuracy of 99\%.
+Our results reveal that DTransformer exhibits high performance on the paraWP dataset, achieving an accuracy of 99\,\%.
 This indicates that DTransformer possesses a remarkable capability for detecting MGC, even within the constraints of a challenging dataset.
 Furthermore, the design of the generation prompt plays a crucial role.
 Specifically, we ensured that the generated MGCs were predominantly distinct from their corresponding HPCs at the discourse feature level, while controlling for other variables such as semantic meaning and word count.
 This alignment with DTransformer's capabilities accounts for the exceptionally high accuracy observed.

-We also performed a case study, shown in Appendix \ref{apeendix:e} to assess the effectiveness of the PDTB.
+We also performed a case study, shown in Table \ref{tab: DTransformer case study} to assess the effectiveness of the PDTB.
+For this evaluation, we employed the DTransformer with PDTB 3.0 as the representative model.
+The case study analyzed a paragraph from the paraLFQA dataset, originally labeled as MGC.
+This paragraph was misclassified by GPTZero as HPC, but it was correctly classified as HPC by DTransformer.

-In addition, we conducted an \textbf{ablation study} focusing on discourse features.
-To successfully extract document-level semantic meaning as DTransformer does, we trained the original HiBERT model \cite{zhang-etal-2019-hibert} on the paraWP dataset.
-However, the predicted accuracy with the hierarchical architecture model alone is 0.53 and 0.49